 How to Sum Multiple Excel Rows?

 This is the calculator way of adding up numbers together.
-However, we have seen how to overcome this by applying SUM function in excel.
+However, we have seen how to overcome this by SUM function in excel.

 It Sums multiple excel rows and gives the output as shown below: